A simple tutorial to help you build your app with React Native.

 In this article, we will be teaching the basics when it comes to React Native and also further explaining how to create your first app with React Native.

-Although it's not a mandatory step but we highly recommend creating a couple of sketch designs regarding your app so that you can get some sort of guidance regarding your app's aim.
+Although it's not a mandatory step, still, we highly recommend creating a couple of sketch designs regarding your app so that you can get some sort of guidance regarding your app's aim.
 Creating some sketches is great as you get the rough idea of the app's flow and it also saves a lot of time.

 The first and the obvious step is to install react, here is the LINK where you can download it from.
 When it comes to building a React Native application, there are two ways by which it can be done:

-a) you can use a toolchain for build the app
+a) you can use a toolchain to build the app

 b) you can move ahead without using any toolchain.

-Our team of experts, suggest that it is better to proceed with toolchain as it helps to smoothen out the process of app building.
-Let's take an example of Expo, a toolchain that was turned into the create-react-native-app library that removes many barriers from the front-end development segment.
+Our team of experts suggests that it is better to proceed with toolchain as it helps to smoothen out the process of app building.
+Let's take an example of an Expo, a toolchain that was turned into the create-react-native-app library that removes many barriers from the front-end development segment.

-For today, let’s move ahead without the use of toolchain but don’t worry in the end of this article we will be sharing few of the most popular reasons why to use React toolchains with you.
+For today, let’s move ahead without the use of toolchain but don’t worry at the end of this article we will be sharing a few of the most popular reasons why to use React toolchains with you.